 What the Default Categories Actually Do

 The default categories aren’t just labels.
 Each one has built-in behaviour tied to the type of asset it holds.
 Colours surface in the colour picker while you’re designing.
 Fonts appear automatically in the text tool.
 Logos show up in the Brand panel.
-Charts uses a dedicated colour palette linked to your brand colours.
+The Charts category uses a dedicated colour palette linked to your brand colours.

 These categories actively support how Canva works.
-Custom categories don’t have that built-in functionality — they’re flexible containers for reusable brand content that doesn’t fit neatly into the defaults but still belongs in the Brand Kit.
+Custom categories don’t have that same built-in functionality — they’re flexible containers for reusable brand content that doesn’t fit neatly into the defaults but still belongs in the Brand Kit.

 When Custom Categories Are Worth Creating